chrisbward/templstrap.io/README.md

-# TemplStrap.io - PROJECT IS NOT FINISHED, DO NOT USE FOR PRODUCTION
+# TemplStrap.io - PROJECT IS IN ALPHA, DO NOT USE FOR PRODUCTION

 A component framework for Templ that aligns to the Twitter Bootstrap design system.

-The project should be ready by Friday 2nd Feb 2024.
+The project is currently in iterative testing with real applications.

 ## Goals